BikerDroid/HttpServers/README.md

-# HttpServers
+# HttpServers (Python3)

-Python3 HTTPS Web Server Class
+HTTPS/HTTP Web Server Class using Python3 standard libs.

-Based on Python3 standard http.server lib.
+An offspring for a project using CGI for a WebGUI interface.

 ## Usage